 Working papers

-The Effect of Search Frictions on Extreme Outcomes (with Louis Becker) R&R at Econometrica
+Extreme Value Theory with Heterogeneous Agents (with Louis Becker) R&R at Econometrica

 Consumer Choice and Private Information in Monetary Exchange